AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

    |image15|

-   F. Copy the secret.
+   F. Copy the secret value.
 This will be used as the Application Key in the Aviatrix Controller.

 5. Add **API permissions**.